 Areas of expertise:

-Born and raised in 1700 year old Split on a Dalmatian coast, she has developed a sensitivity towards cultural and natural heritage since childhood.
+Born and raised in 1700 year old Split on the Dalmatian coast, she has developed a sensitivity towards cultural and natural heritage since childhood.
 At the age of 19 Antonia moved to Italy where she graduated in Bachelor and Master degree in Architecture at the University of Florence.
 During her studies she has developed an interest in Urban Sociology and ever since is passionate in research about the interaction between the built environment and people’s behaviour.

 Antonia joined Except initially as an intern during her 2nd level Post-Graduate Course “Sustainable Design of the built environment” and was part of the 1st Except Academy, a learning platform for interns.
-As an associate she continues to support the academy team, eager to further strengthen her skills and help others do the same.
+As an member she continues to support the academy team, eager to further strengthen her skills and help others do the same.

 As an architect she believes that design is not only about the form and aesthetics but rather about the added value it generates for the environment and the society.
 She wants to contribute to re-building cities where people are engaged and active part of the change.
 In everything she does she always asks herself: why are we doing what we do and how are we contributing to the environment we live in.